jatinarora2702/TaxoExpan/notes.md

 4. The training and testing results/logs are saved in 'saved' folder

+### How to sample dataset?

+- Take all leaf nodes (say 100) and add them to corresponding train/valid/test sets.
+Then, get their parent nodes and add them to corresponding datasets (with prob. = 0.7 say)
+- Code modification at Line: 168 (dataset.py)

+### Modifications to Model during training?

+- AIM: Have to insert query nodes which may have dependencies among them.
+So, the parent node needs to be inserted first.
+Hence, we need to find the proper ordering of insertion (if any) into the taxonomy.

+- Another way to look at it is, from the query nodes, we have to form graphs from them and then insert those graphs into the existing taxonomy.
+(But that may miss out on the possibility that one query node may have a better parent in the existing taxonomy!)

+- Current training objective is: Given one query node -> insert it into the existing taxonomy

+- Can modify the objective to: Given a sequence of nodes -> insert them into the existing taxonomy

+### TODO:

+1) Prepare the dataset (first draft try by tomorrow 04/16)

+2) Pass that new dataset using the existing algorithm (one by one) and see the results (compare with the pure leaf node insertion)
+	- This will help us understand the quality of our new dataset

+3) In the meantime, modiify the data_loader.py, trainer.py, model.py, model_zoo.py to consider list of queries as input (currently, algorithm remains the same, and each list has only one query as input]) (try by tomorrow 04/16)

+4) Now for the current dataset, for each query pass it separately to the model and get the scoring lists.
+Finally, we get a matrix of values (but note! the values between 2 qury nodes are **not directly comparable**!).
+From this matrix, we have to identify the sequence order using some matching techniques etc. Now, we form parent-child relation graph from this

+5) Check if the graph formed in step 4 has cycles?
+How many such cases do we get from the dataset we have?
+This will help us again understand the quality of our dataset!
+Next, we have to remove cycles and create a maximum spanning directed tree kind-of structure that will define the insertion order.

+6) modify model.py and model_zoo.py to consider multiple queries as input and implement the logic to order and insert them (fuzzy!): what would be the output of this?? (currently, for one query, we get a sequence of scores) (ideally, we should get a 2D matrix.
+The values in this matrix should be **comparable** with one another!)

+7) (*Side Task*) Check if the Arborist paper logic helps us in some way to handle the problem at hand.

+### Problems to tackle:

+- We aim to get parent-child replationships.
+It could be possible that we form a **cycle**!
+Then, we need to identify how to break the cycle.

 ## Commands

 ### Data Creation
 python generate_dataset_binary.py --taxon_name computer_science --data_dir ./data/MAG_FoS

+Then, rename the computer_science.pickle.json to computer_science.20200415.mag.json (to run the same training command as below)

 ### Training
 DGLBACKEND=pytorch python train.py --config ./config_files/config.20200415.mag.json

 ### Testing
 CUDA_VISIBLE_DEVICES=7 DGLBACKEND=pytorch python test_fast.py --resume ./saved/models/TaxoExpan-MAG-CS/0415_162203/model_best.pth --case ./case_studies/infer_results_model_0415_162203.tsv